 El Cangrejo

-This residential neighborhood with slight elevation and parks has several new high rise condos in construction.
-Great for those looking into investing in rentals.
+This residential neighborhood with small parks and several new high rise condos under construction.
+Great for those looking to invest in rentals.
+El Cangrejo epitomizes urban life in Panama.

-El Cangrejo, epitomizes urban life in Panama.
-The neighborhood itself is at once fascinating and infuriating, exciting and slightly intimidating.
-All manner of people pop up in El Cangrejo.
-This neighborhood has it all.
-It’s never dull here.
-With its active nightlife of clubs, pubs, concerts, casinos, cafés, and theaters, there is a little of something for everybody here.
+The neighborhood itself is at once fascinating, exciting and slightly intimidating.
+All manner of people pops up in El Cangrejo.
+This neighborhood has it all: With its active nightlife of clubs, pubs, concerts, casinos, cafés, and theaters, there is a little something for everyone.

 El Cangrejo, which translates to English as “the crab,” is so named because the layout of its streets somewhat resembles the shape of a crab.
-Founded in the 1950s by Jewish residents, at the time was the most modern and exclusive neighborhood in Panama City.
+Founded in the 1950s by Jewish residents, at the time it was the most modern and exclusive neighborhood in Panama City.

-It took on a much more diverse makeup in more recent years, as the Jewish community relocated mainly to the Punta Pacífica and Costa del Este.
-The legacy of the Jewish community epitomizes in the many memorials to the great Albert Einstein in and around the area.
-Including a giant statue of his head and both a plaza and a clinic named after him.
+The legacy of the Jewish community is present thru memorials to the great Albert Einstein in and around the area.
+This includes a giant statue of his head and both a plaza and a clinic named after him.